-Also generally not covered in first time homeowner insurance policies is damage done by pests such as raccoons, and general wear and tear or degradation.
+Also generally not covered in first-time homeowner insurance policies is damage done by pests such as raccoons, and general wear and tear or degradation.
 These are considered part of general upkeep of your dwelling which is expected to be done by the homeowner.

-As a first time homeowner you may be thinking of changing/updating your new home.
+As a first-time homeowner you may be thinking of changing/updating your new home.
 It is important to tell your broker if you do a renovation, install a woodstove, finish your basement or make updates such as to your heating, plumbing, electrical or your roof.

 You need enough insurance to replace your home should it be completely destroyed.
-This means insuring it to replacement cost.
+This means insuring your home to its replacement cost.
 Note that this is different from the market value of your home and the municipal assessment value of your home.
 To figure out the replacement cost of your home and get the right first-time homeowner insurance, our brokers will need to know some details about your home:

-Answers to these questions and others will help our brokers to determine how much first time homeowners insurance you need.
+Answers to these questions and others will help our brokers to determine how much first-time homeowners insurance you need.

 As one of our brokers said, “The more information the customer gives us the better.
 We can use this to get customers as many discounts as possible.”

-After collecting the details on your home our brokers will immediately begin looking for the best first time homeowner insurance package for you at the most competitive price.
+After collecting the details on your home our brokers will immediately begin looking for the best first-time homeowner insurance package for you at the most competitive price.
 We shop insurance companies across Canada because we know that shopping can save you hundreds - and sometimes thousands - of dollars.
 We also know that companies offer different types of coverages and by shopping we can get you what you need for your specific dwelling.

-There are lots of ways to save on your first time homeowner insurance.
+There are lots of ways to save on your first-time homeowner insurance.
 Savings add up and our brokers have saved some customers thousands of dollars.

 Here are a few tips:

-If you are dealing with a bank for your home purchase and you are offered insurance through the bank, you should know that you will get only one price for your first time homeowner insurance.
+If you are dealing with a bank for your home purchase and you are offered insurance through the bank, you should know that you will get only one price for your first-time homeowner insurance.
 The bank is selling its insurance only.
 Be aware that banks are not insurance experts the way independent insurance brokers are.
 They are in the business of banking.

-It’s also good to know that insurance agents also only sell insurance for one company.
+It’s also good to know that insurance agents only sell insurance for one company.
 Again, there is no shopping done by an insurance agent.

-Here is another important benefit for you as a client of Morison Insurance: Every first time homeowner insurance purchaser – like all of our clients - has a dedicated broker looking after their insurance.
+Here is another important benefit for you as a client of Morison Insurance: Every first-time homeowner insurance purchaser – like all of our clients - has a dedicated broker looking after their insurance.
 We are not a call-centre.
 We don’t just sell you an insurance policy then leave you on your own.
 We get to know you and your insurance needs.
 We provide ongoing guidance throughout the term of your insurance.
 If you value a relationship and working with a caring insurance professional, Morison Insurance is a great choice to look after your new home insurance.